Healthy Banana Waffles | Whole Wheat Oatmeal Banana Waffles

 - If you stack the waffles, then they start to stick with each other, which causes hassles when you want to use the frozen ones.
 So, always separate the waffles with either a parchment paper (I like the Patty squares that you get from Dollar Tree).
 Or another idea is to use Coffee Filters in between 2 waffles.

 - After removing the waffle(s) from the freezer, you can just microwave them for 30 seconds on one side, and 10-15 seconds on the other side (if you are heating them one by one), else more time if you are heating multiple waffles together in a microwave.
 Another option is to heat up the waffle iron, and just pop the waffle again in the waffle iron and heat for few seconds.
 You can even use a toaster oven to reheat the waffles.

 Similar Healthy Breakfast Recipes

-Also, don’t forget to check out the video of the healthy Whole Wheat Oatmeal Banana Waffles linked below.
-And if you like this video, then don’t forget to subscribe to the YouTube channel for more such healthy recipes!
+Also, don’t forget to check out the video of the healthy Whole Wheat Oatmeal Banana Waffles in the recipe card below.
+And if you like this video, then don’t forget to subscribe to my YouTube channel for more such healthy recipes!

 For those who don’t know, this recipe is a part of the Julie & Julia series that I had started for the first 100 recipes that I will complete on this blog.
 This one is recipe #68.
 And I am so looking forward to getting closer to the finish line.
 But needless to say, that would just be the end of the series, but the blog will continue to grow with more and more healthy and delicious treats.
 For now, let’s get going to the Healthy Banana Waffles recipe!